min2ha/ukwa-site/content/target/43188228/index.en.md

   "subject": null
 }

-# Nick Smith MP, working for you in Blaenau Gwent

 Nick Smith is the Labour prospective parliamentary candidate for Blaenau Gwent.
 He is also the current MP.